raunaqkalra/Songic-music-player/README.md

 # Songic

 A Flutter music app made with Provider and BLoC pattern.
-(Works on Android for now, iOS coming soon)

-Recommended Flutter version: <b>1.7.8+hotfix.3</b>

-UI heavily inspired by: https://dribbble.com/shots/6523216-Music-Player-Application/attachments

 ## Current Features
 1. Retrieve all songs